Accessing and Downloading Data#

 Ground Truth data is organized into collections that originate from uploaded shape files.
 Clicking on a collection’s “Action” button allows collections to be deleted, or the features to be navigated and explored.

-4.1 Working with Existing Data#
+3.1 Working with Existing Ground Truth Data#

 Let’s start by exploring existing ground truth data.
 Navigate to the Ground Truth Collection and click on any features “Action:” button and selecting “Details”.
 The links to the API end points are provided by clicking on “Links”.
 API endpoints provided by the Ground Truth system implement the Open Geospatial Consortium’s (OGC) API-Features specification allowing for standards compliant libraries and applications to easily access all Ground Truth data.